AARP Tax-Aide Program

 AARP Provides Free Tax Preparation

 AARP Tax-Aide volunteers will be available to assist you in completing your income tax returns at sites throughout York County, beginning in February.
-Select a site convenient for you and call to schedule an appointment.
-The volunteers can assist with most forms and returns.

 Federal Income Tax Return

 You must or should file a return if any of the following situations apply to you:

 - Your gross income exceeds the threshold for your age and filing status.

 - You had taxes withheld from your pay or retirement or made estimated tax payments.

 - You had net earnings from self-employment of more than $400.

 - You received a Premium Tax Credit as part of the Affordable Care Act.